Collective modes and terahertz near-field response of superconductors: Higgs mode

 Since the $C_0$ and $C_i$ terms contribute terms at the same order, we take $C_i =0 $ to arrive at a simplified expression

 Thus the longitudinal optical conductivity is

 where

 is the dimensionless coupling constant of the Higgs mode to EM and $\omega_{hq}= \sqrt{4\Delta_{sc}^2+ v_F^2q^2/d}$ is the Higgs mode frequency.
 Since $\lambda$ is order one and $\sinh^{-1} \left( \frac{\omega_D}{\Delta} \right)$ is not a large number, this coupling is simply suppressed by the small number $\frac{\Delta}{E_F}$.
-Note that at $q=0$, the optical conductivity reduces to the Drude form and there is no signature of Higgs mode in it.
-Therefore it is impossible to observe it in far field THz linear response.
+Note that at $q=0$, the optical conductivity reduces to the Drude form and there is no signature of Higgs mode showing why this mode cannot be observed in conventional far-field THz linear response.
 In contrast, near field optical imaging technique has access to non-zero $q$ where the Higgs mode manifests itself through coupling to the plasmons.

 Specifically, for a monolayer superconductor, the coupled collective modes can be found as the poles of \equa{eqn:dielectric}.
 The weight of the Higgs pole in $R_p$ scales as $W_{higgs} \sim \kappa^2 v_g^2 q^2/\Delta$ for $\omega_h \gg \omega_p$, i.e., well before the Higgs mode crosses the plasmon.
 Nevertheless, the most prominent signature of the Higgs mode is its anti crossing with the plasmon mode which happens roughly at $\omega_p(q)=\omega_{hq}$.
 A detailed solution of \equa{eqn:dielectric} gives the frequency splitting at the anti-crossing as